Mariyam-1/MECA-Student-Activity/README.md

 ## 🧩 Features

-- ✨ Clean and responsive design
+-  Clean and responsive design
-- 🔐 Login form with input validation
+-  Login form with input validation
-- ℹ️ About page with MECA's mission and values
+-  About page with MECA's mission and values
-- 🎨 Custom styling with `style.css`
+-  Custom styling with `style.css`
-- 📱 Mobile-friendly layout
+-  Mobile-friendly layout

 ---